 Ellen Li, MD, PhD, Director of GI Translational Research

 Dr. Li is a board-certified gastroenterologist and world-class scientist with expertise in inflammatory bowel diseases (IBD).
 Her specialty as a scientist is in translational research, which focuses on taking scientific discoveries and translating them into ways to help improve people’s health.
 In Stony Brook’s Division of Gastroenterology and Hepatology, she leads a major translational research initiative to analyze the effects of two key genes on the microscopic bacteria (microbia) that are present in the lining of the intestines and to explore how these microbia interact with the lining in the gut.
-Dr. Li is a Professor of Medicine and Molecular Genetics and Microbiology, Division of Gastroenterology and Hepatology, at Stony Brook School of Medicine.
+Dr. Li is a Professor of Medicine and Molecular Genetics and Microbiology, Division of Gastroenterology and Hepatology, at Renaissance School of Medicine.

 Farah Monzur, MD, Assistant Professor, Department of Medicine, IBD Specialist, Associate Program Director GI Fellowship

 Dr. Monzur is a board-certified gastroenterologist and hepatologist with expertise in Crohn’s disease and ulcerative colitis.
 She completed her undergraduate and medical school training as a part of the joint 7-year Accelerated BS/MD program between Rensselaer Polytechnic Institute and Albany Medical College.
 Subsequently, she went to Georgetown University Hospital for internal medicine residency.
 She then finished her gastroenterology fellowship at Stony Brook University Hospital.